dan-nagle/h2m/README.txt

 4)   KNOWN ISSUES

-If there are several different error conditions raised by a single line of code, only one of them will be reported.
+As a reiteration, if there are several different error conditions raised by a single line of code, only one of them will be reported.
 For example, if there is an unrecognized type and an illegal line length detected in a function definition, only the illegal line length will be reported on standard error and in the output code.
 It is expected that the user will inspect code which is reported as erroneous and fix all issues.

 Clang warnings may be generated during translation.
 This does not mean that there is necessarily something wrong with the code in question.
-When Clang raises warnings or errors on a file being translated, the translation may be incomplete.
+When Clang raises warnings or errors about a file being translated, the translation may be incomplete.
 Removing the offending pieces of the C source code, or altering Clang's behavior with a compiler option are two possible solutions to this problem.

-Name conflicts occur occasionally because C has different scoping rules than Fortran.
+Name conflicts occur occasionally because C has different rules than Fortran regarding structure tag names and considers capitalization to be significant.
 Usually, h2m will detect these conflicts and attempt to comment out the offenders.
 Compiler errors such as 'Error: Symbol [symbol] cannot have a type' are likely due to name conflicts between module and function or type names.
 These name conflicts typically